bolilla/id_vision/src/03-02-Governance-administration-provisioning.md

 TODO expand
 - This applies mostly to internal identities
-- Management of provisioning, reconciliation and discrepancies
+- Management of provisioning, reconciliation and discrepancies; cascade updating, enabling, disabling, etc
+- IoT identities, systems / service identities
 - Workflows
 - Concept "if you manage it, you get its problems" (e.g. management of the entitlements of a system in the centralised IDM)
 - Identity governance and optimisation